-On the eve of his visit to France, Vladimir Putin answered questions from the author and presenter of the news programs of the Europa-1 radio station, Jean-Pierre Elkabah, and the host of the evening issue News TV channel TF1 Gilles Bulot.
-The interview was recorded on June 3 in Sochi.
+On the eve of his visit to France, Vladimir Putin answered questions from the author and host news programs of the radio station "Europe-1" Jean-Pierre Elkabach and the host of the evening newscast of the TF1 TV channel Gilles Boulot.
+The interview took place on June 3 in Sochi.

 QUESTION (As translated): Good evening, Mr. President!
 Good evening, President Putin!
 Thank you very much for accepting Europe-1 radio and the TF1 channel at your residence in Sochi for this exceptional conversation.